nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

-1. The sorting/filtering method has to be generic so that we can implement multiple different sorters/fliters with significant code duplication.
+1. The sorting/filtering method has to be generic so that we can implement multiple different sorters/filters without significant code duplication.
 2. The sorting functionality has to work alongside the preexisting filtering functionality.
 3. The sorting and filtering functionality has to be *stackable*; Lists should allow filtering then sorting and vice-versa.